-In the research project ‘De Juiste Sortering’ (The Accurate Selection), machine builder De Boer RVS, the Belgian Institute for Agriculture, Fisheries and Food Research (ILVO) and shrimp fishing vessels WR 9 and WR 289 are working together in a study into an innovative processing line on board of shrimp fishing vessels.
+In the research project ‘De Juiste Sortering’ (The Accurate Selection), machine builder De Boer RVS, the Belgian Institute for Agriculture, Fisheries and Food Research (ILVO) and shrimp fishing vessels WR9 and WR289 worked together in a study into an innovative processing line on board of shrimp fishing vessels.

 Information links (in Dutch):

 - Eindrapport over project ‘De Juiste Sortering’ opgeleverd (21 december 2023)

 - Uitbreiding onderzoek detectiesorteersysteem garnalen (6 mei 2021)

 - VIDEO | Onderzoek naar innovatieve garnalenverwerkingslijn op de WR 9 (7 januari 2021) – Video in Dutch and English

 The research project ‘The Accurate Sorting’ was funded by the European Union, European Maritime and Fisheries Fund (EMFF).